souyang/unit-grader/README.md

 - [x] Teacher provides `input-value`(input numeric value), `from-unit`(input unit of measnure), `to-unit` (a target unit of value), `student-response` (student's numeric response)
 - [x] System indicates the response is `correct`, `incorrect` or `invalid`.
 - [x] Stuent's response is correct if the response is equal to the answer after response and answer are rounded to tenths place.
 - [x] Unit Testing Coverage is 100%.
-CI pipeline will fail if coverage is less than 100%.
+Commit and CI pipeline will fail if coverage is less than 100%.
-- [x] `Sphinx` is used in pre-commit hook and CI/CD pipeline for generating api documentation.
+- [x] [`Sphinx`](https://www.sphinx-doc.org/en/master/) is used in pre-commit hook and CI/CD pipeline for generating api documentation.
 - [x] A CI/CD pipeline is created.
-CI will be triggered when a pull request is created with target branch is `main` or a commit is merged to `main`.
-CD will be triggered after a commit is merged to `main`.
+CI will be triggered when a pull request is created with `main` as the target branch or a commit is merged to `main`.
+CD will be triggered after CI is successful.
 - [x] The executable deployment is on [pypi](https://pypi.org/project/unit-grader/) and api documentation deployment is on [Netlify](https://unit-grader-api-docs.netlify.app/)
 - [x] Versioning and Verbose are both implemented.
-- [x] Pre-Commit hook is created to catch the problems early such as spelling, linting, formatting, docstring, configuration for best code quality in every commit.
+- [x] Pre-Commit hook is setup to ensure best code quality on grammar check, linting and formatting in every commit.
 - [x] Error reporting is provided to the end user when answer is invalid.
-- [x] User feedback mechanism is setup for enhancing user requirements
+- [x] User feedback mechanism is setup for future enhancement.
 - [x] Logging is enabled, user will see diagnose information when `--verbose` or `-v` as the option is set.
-- [x] Colorized output for user distinguish between different types of information.
+- [x] Output is colorized for user distinguish between different types of information.
 - [x] Progress Bar is enabled for long-running tasks.

 ## Future Tasks